Darius Kasparaitis Is Playing for More Than a Paycheck

 When Darius Kasparaitis played in the NHL, the bodies quite literally “hit the floor.”
 Again.
 And again.
 And again.
 For 14 seasons, Kasparaitis was a wrecking ball.
-He was often vilified for his hits, [erhaps mainly because he threw every ounce of himself at opposing players with seemingly no discretion and no prejudice.
+He was often vilified for his hits, perhaps mainly because he threw every ounce of himself at opposing players with seemingly no discretion and no prejudice.
 Eric Lindros, Mark Messier, Mario Lemieux, Jaromir Jagr, and even “The Great One” were all on the receiving end.

 What most fans and possibly a lot of former players would not fathom is that Kasparaitis has a lot of depth to him.
 He is reflective and insightful, and sometimes even a little insecure.
 Maybe behind all of those huge hits he delivered was always an equally huge heart that was overlooked or masked.